OUDSL/arcgisstorymaps/index.md

 ArcGIS uses the "freemium" model, so though they provide a professional version of their platform with high functionality for a cost, they also provide free public accounts.
 Before we get started, go to the [ArcGIS Online](https://www.arcgis.com/features/index.html) portal and click "Sign In" to create a free public account.
 Feel free to use a pre-existing google account to sign up.

-When you've done that, click on the "Map" tab of the main menu.
-From the Arc GIS Online frontpage, you can also access the "Gallery" to see the potential of ArcGIS Online, or access the maps you've made under "My Content", once you've created some.
+When you've done that, click on the **Map** tab of the main menu.
+From the Arc GIS Online frontpage, you can also access the **Gallery** to see the potential of ArcGIS Online, or access the maps you've made under **My Content**, once you've created some.

-In the "Map" section, you should be taken to this screen:
+In the **Map** section, you should be taken to this screen:

 ![ArcGIS Mapmaker](/images/storymap01.PNG)

 There are three things you can do from this screen:
-* adjust the zoom level and the framing of the map
+* Adjust the zoom level and the framing of the map
-* choose a basemap
+* Choose a basemap
-* add layers
+* Add layers

 ### Basemap and Zoom
 ArcGIS Online only allows preset quantum zooming, so you must use the "+/-" zoom buttons and operate within the coarse adjustments they permit.

 ArcGIS Online provides 12 preloaded basemap options.
 The default is called "Topographic", but there are options for satellite imagery, monochromatic maps, streetmaps from [OpenStreetMap](https://www.openstreetmap.org/#map=5/51.500/-0.100), and others.
 Think tactically and tactfully about what you need the map to represent (and what you don't) in light of your project goals and aesthetic grammar.

-You can preview these options and select what you would like to use by clicking "Basemap" on the upper left side of the screen.
+You can preview these options and select what you would like to use by clicking **Basemap** on the upper left side of the screen.

 ### Layers
-The layers are the most important component of this preparatory process.
-"Layers" in ArcGIS can either mean map tile sets, or smatterings of geographic data (what ArcGIS calls "features"): both the quantitative data of latitudes and longitudes and the qualitative descriptions of what those points represent.
+The layers are the most important component of this preparatory process. **Layers** in ArcGIS can either mean map tile sets, or smatterings of geographic data (what ArcGIS calls "features"): both the quantitative data of latitudes and longitudes and the qualitative descriptions of what those points represent.

 (Refer to the [supplement](#supplement) section to learn how to add new tile layers (in the form of a beautiful watercolor map, for example))